 Number of Permanent Supportive Housing (PSH) units dedicated to persons experiencing chronic homelessness

-As of April 2020, ECHO reported 1,144 Permanent Supportive Housing (PSH) units.
-This indicator measures the number of Permanent Supportive Housing (PSH) units dedicated to persons experieincing chronic homelessness.
+As of December 2021, ECHO reported 1,162 Permanent Supportive Housing (PSH) units.
+This indicator measures the number of Permanent Supportive Housing (PSH) units dedicated to persons experiencing chronic homelessness.
 These are Continuum of Care (CoC) units that have been connected to permanent subsidies and permanent services.
 Permanent supportive housing is an intervention that combines affordable housing assistance with voluntary support services to address the needs of chronically homeless people.
 The services are designed to build independent living and tenancy skills and connect people with community-based health care, treatment and employment services.
 PSH housing is targeted, deeply affordable (no more than 30% of household income required for rent, even for tenants with extremely limited or no income), lease-based, supported through services, and aligned with Housing First principles.

 Not available at this time, when subsequent data is uploaded trend data will be available.